 - If links are short urls, better to avoid them.

 - Check if the email of the sender has changed spelling of a popular company or government organization.

 - To prevent phishing attacks make sure to enable Two-factor authentication for all of your emails and websites to ensure that there is an extra layer of security and in the event that your log-in credentials are exposed, the attacker still can't gain access to your account or personal details.

 - Do not enter login details on a popup window.
 Companies don’t take user credentials on pop-up screens.

-- Utilise a secure tool like Finlock that can safeguard you against a phishing attack and prevent huge financial loss or identity theft by a cyber-attacker.
+- Utilise a secure online fraud protection app like Finlock that can safeguard you against a phishing attack and prevent huge financial loss or identity theft by a cyber-attacker.